Payday Loans in Alaska: Are They Legal and How Do They Work?

 Senate Bill 39 would have capped Alaska payday loan rates at 36%.
 However, Governor Dunleavy vetoed the bill in June 2025.
 The maximum APR listed above is typical of what payday loans cost in states where there is no rate cap.

-How Payday Loans Work in Alaska
+How Do Payday Loan Laws Work in Alaska?

 Alaska payday lenders can offer loans online or in person.
 Whether you plan to apply for a payday loan online or in person, you'll need a few key pieces of information.
 That includes: